andrew/ultimate-awesome/README.md

 - [awesome-advent](https://github.com/cmpscabral/awesome-advent) - A curated list of advent articles.
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
 - [awesome-swedish-nlp](https://github.com/dkalpakchi/awesome-swedish-nlp) - A curated list of resources for natural language processing (NLP) in Swedish.
-- [awesome-approximate-dnn](https://github.com/e-dupuis/awesome-approximate-dnn) - Curated content for DNN approximation, acceleration . with a focus on hardware accelerator and deployment.
 - [awesome-TgTech-communities](https://github.com/gausoft/awesome-TgTech-communities) - A collection of Togolese Dev and Tech Communities.
 - [awesome-bugs](https://github.com/HackOvert/awesome-bugs) - A collection of software bug types and articles showcasing the hunt for and exploitation of them.
 - [awesome-jwt](https://github.com/iamchathu/awesome-jwt) - ⚡️ A collection of awesome things regarding JSON Web Tokens.
 Feel free to contribute!.
 - [awesome-react-kor](https://github.com/Jeewhan/awesome-react-kor) - 리액트와 관련한 한글 문서모음.
 - [awesome-blogs](https://github.com/letsila/awesome-blogs) - Curated list of awesome blogs by awesome people.
+- [awesome-email-marketing](https://github.com/LLazyEmail/awesome-email-marketing) - ✉️ An awesome list of resources for email marketing.
 - [awesome-aws-well-architected](https://github.com/mailtoharshit/awesome-aws-well-architected) - Curated List of all AWS Well-Architected Resources.
 - [awesome-maldives](https://github.com/MaldivianDevelopers/awesome-maldives) - A curated list of amazingly awesome libraries, resources and shiny things made by maldivian developers.
 - [awesome-keras](https://github.com/markusschanta/awesome-keras) - A curated list of awesome Keras projects, libraries and resources.